transreductionist/mjwise-rkr-gst/README.md

 The minimal search length, as well as the maximum search length can be viewed as hyperparameters, "high-level" properties of the algorithm fixed before the evaluation progress is begun.
 To determine these parameters requires setting different values for them, examining results comparing texts, and coming to an understanding as to what values are "best".
-Throughout on-line searches 3, and 20 seemed to be common values.
+These seem to be common values, but have not been validated in this conetxt.

-The module creates instances of ManageTokens() to manage the token lists throughout the process.
-Then rkr_gst() is called, which is the top level function for the algorithm.
-Upon return from rkr_gst() the results are used to computes a metric for characterizing the overlap of n-grams.
+The module creates instances of ManageTokens() to manage the token lists throughout the process: mantok_t and mantok_p to handle the strings t and p, respectively.
+Then rkr_gst() is called, which is the top level function for the RKR-GST algorithm.
+Upon return from rkr_gst() the results are used to compute a metric for characterizing the overlap of n-grams.

 ## Class ManageTokens(tokens)

 ### Attributes:
-1. tokens: A list of tokens and is case sensitive.
+1. tokens: A list of tokens and is case sensitive, either t or p.
 2. length_of_tokens: The length of the list of tokens.
+In the case of t this would be 17 and for p 19.
 3. is_marked: A list to keep track of whether a token has been marked or not.
-This is the same length as the tokens list.
-Each token corresponds to a Boolean in is_marked: token[i] corresponds is_marked\[i\] True or False.
+This is the same length as the list of tokens.
+Each token corresponds to a Boolean in is_marked: token\[i\] corresponds is_marked\[i\] and is True or False.

 ### Methods:
 1. mark_token(self, idx): Set is_marked\[idx\] to True and return True.